mllearnng/TechOEdge/README.md

  - More easily support various data processing frameworks, such as ETL and ELT, and various workloads, including batch, micro-batch, and streaming.

 # when we should not use Glue :
+  - Amount of Work Involved in the Customization - AWS Glue is a managed ETL service for Apache Spark.
+And it is not a full-fledged ETL service like Talend, Xplexty, etc.
+  - AWS Glue is specifically made for the AWS console and its products.
+And hence it isn’t easy to use for other technologies.Also, it supports limited data sources like S3 and JDBC.
+Hence, you need to move your data to these cloud applications (if it is not there already) for the AWS Glue functioning.
+This is one of the biggest limitations of the AWS Glue.
+To overcome this limitation, you need to have the above-mentioned data sources.
+ - Limitations of Real-time data - As AWS Glue only supports a handful of data sources like S3, there is no room to include an incremental synchronization with the data source.